 You can find the counters of several takuhaibin delivery companies in the arrival lobbies of airports.
-If you intend to send luggage to a hotel, make sure to contact the hotel before doing so.
-Not all hotels may be able to accept deliveries due to lack of storage space.
+If you intend to send luggage to a hotel, consult with the hotel before doing so.
+Some smaller hotels may not be able to accept deliveries due to lack of storage space.

 Delivery Time and Cost